 Find out how many students in your class are pursuing majors that could lead them to careers in “Big Science” and “Big Technology.”
 Do your students reflect the data contained in Figure 35.1?

-The introduction to Part 6 described the post-1970s as an “era of mounting economic inequality” that “also saw widening social inclusion” (Page 819).
+The introduction to Part 6 described the post-1970s as an “era of mounting economic inequality” that “also saw widening social inclusion” (page 819).
 Have your students evaluate the data contained in Figure 35.1 in light of this statement.
 You might also provide additional data on the relative earning power of different careers.

-Conduct a class discussion on the positive and the negatives outcomes of the Information Technology Revolution since the 1990s.
+Conduct a class discussion on the positive and negatives outcomes of the Information Technology Revolution since the 1990s.

 makers of america: the suburbanites